 You may constantly be told about new issues that should concern you and the rest of society.
 Don’t bring home merchandise containing BPA.
 Don’t use the microwave.
-Only keep your cooking in glass jars, not plastic.
+Only store your cooking in glass jars, not plastic.

 So you stop listening to all the noise and just do the best you can.
 We feel you - why agonize about one issue if you will have to constantly worry about everything else?